19FT/vagrant-swiftdev/README.md

 # Vagrant development box for Swift

-Starting with ubuntu/trusty64 or ubuntu/wily64, this adds:
+Starting with ubuntu/trusty64 or ubuntu/wily64, this adds the Swift development environment along with libdispatch and a few other useful libraries.
-    * Swift
-    * libdispatch

 # Installation into your project